-We expect to launch our core RaaS offering during 2023 with the currently available preproduction Hydronauts and preproduction Aquanauts in our inventory and we anticipate a wider scale deployment of the Raas business model expected in late 2023 or beyond.
+We expect to launch our core RaaS offering in late 2023 or beyond.
 This evaluation is based on the time to complete production of the initial commercial RaaS fleet.
-With initial fleet still under production, we have no binding commitments for our RaaS offering.
-At present, we have contracts for delivery of pre-production units with U.S. government customers and we also have had and currently have revenue generating contracts with both commercial and U.S. Government customers.
+With the initial fleet still under production, we have no binding commitments for our RaaS offering.
+At present, we have contracts for delivery of pre-production units with U.S. government customers and we also have had and currently have revenue generating contracts with both commercial and U.S. government customers.
 Pre-production means that the unit that has not gone through a subsequent design evolution for mass production (defined as tens of units per year).
 Although we have engaged in dialogue (i.e. MOUs) with potential customers about their interest in our offering, there is no assurance that expected customer trials and discussions will result in binding commitments.
 There may be variability in the customer testing time that will be required to adopt our RaaS offering.
-As such, customer testing may be longer than anticipated, and we may not be able to provide such testing to the satisfaction of prospective customers, which could result in longer sales cycles and lower subscriptions revenue than anticipated.
+As such, customer testing may be longer than anticipated, and we may not be able to provide such testing to the satisfaction of prospective customers, which could result in longer sales cycles and lower subscription revenue than anticipated.
 In addition, in order to build and maintain our business, we must maintain confidence among customers, suppliers, analysts, ratings agencies and other parties in our ocean robotic systems, long-term financial viability and business prospects.
 Maintaining such confidence may be particularly complicated by certain factors including those that are largely outside of our control, such as our limited commercial experience, customer unfamiliarity with our products, any delays in scaling production, inability of delivery and service operations to meet demand, competition and uncertainty regarding the future of ocean robotics.
 If we do not receive a sufficient number of binding orders for our products or RaaS subscriptions, our business, prospects, financial condition and operating results could be materially and adversely affected.